kmytien/abelian_sandpile/README.md

   - if grains of sand are >= 8 topple
   - if grains of sand are < 8, stable
   - adding a sink will not let the grains around it accumulate like normal
+- No extra challenges were coded in this project

 ### Project Group Members